Dzo Jongo I | 6270m

 - Airport pick up.

-- Local mountain guide, support staff, porters, cooks, climbing Sherpas.
+- Local mountain guide, Kitchen support staff, Horses/Mules.

-- Accommodations in Kathmandu (1 night) before the expedition, and (1 night) after the expedition.
+- Accommodations in Leh (2 nights) before the expedition, and (2 nights) after the expedition.

-- High quality lodges will be provided during the trek, and tents will be provided during the climb.
+- High quality food will be provided during the trek, and sleeping tents, sleeping foam mattresses, kitchen tent, dinning tent and toilet tent will be provided.

 - We provide all meals during the trek and climb.
-We bring high quality food from the US and source local organic food from Nepal for this expedition (think real maple syrup and bacon!).
+We bring high quality food from the market and source local organic vegetables.
 We are happy to accommodate your dietary needs!

 - All ground transportation.